G. Parameshwara: Hi-tech Hoysalas to patrol city roads for Bengaluru

-Introduced in 1997 during J. H. Patel term, Dr. G. Parameshwara upgraded it during his term as Home Minister in Siddaramaiah cabinet.
+Introduced in 1997 during J. H. Patel term, Parameshwara upgraded it during his term as Home Minister in Siddaramaiah cabinet.
 Upgraded with 222 Maruti Ertiga vehicles, they were monitored and controlled from the Hoysala control room attached to the Command Centre, which works as centralised unit for monitoring complaints received at the control room and social networking sites.

-Deputy Chief Minister (2018 - 2019)
+Deputy chief minister (2018–2019)

 Science City, Mysore

-Dr. G. Parameshwara proposed Science City for Mysore, the first in South India, In joint collaboration by the Government of India and Government of Karnataka.
+Parameshwara proposed Science City for Mysore, the first in South India, In joint collaboration by the Government of India and Government of Karnataka.
 The land was given by Suttur Mutt.
 "The Science City, which will come up at a cost of Rs 200 crore, will emerge as the biggest city in south India." said by Dr. G. Parameshwara, Suttur Mutt offered 25 acres for this project.

 MoU with SweepSmart, Netherlands

-On 1 June 2019, Dr. G. Parameshwara signed a MoU with Netherland company SweepSmart to provide better infrastructure to BBMP's 10 existing waste facilities in the city to "Smart Waste Centres" with their smart equipment, site lay-out, processes and KPI dashboard.
+On 1 June 2019, Parameshwara signed a MoU with Netherland company SweepSmart to provide better infrastructure to BBMP's 10 existing waste facilities in the city to "Smart Waste Centres" with their smart equipment, site lay-out, processes and KPI dashboard.

 MoU with 3Wayste SAS, France

-Dr. G. Parameshwara signed MoU with 3Wayste SAS, France to improve waste segregation in BBMP, Bangalore.
+Parameshwara signed a MoU with 3Wayste SAS, France to improve waste segregation in BBMP, Bangalore.

 ISRO in Tumkur

-Dr. G. Parameshwara demanded the loss making HMT's Land to Indian Space Research Organisation when the NDA-led Union government decided to close HMT on April 30, 2016, Dr. G. Parameshwara appealed to hand it over to ISRO instead of private companies.
-Dr. G. Parameshwara praised S.P.
+Parameshwara demanded the loss making HMT's Land to Indian Space Research Organisation when the NDA-led Union government decided to close HMT on 30 April 2016, Parameshwara appealed to hand it over to ISRO instead of private companies.
+Parameshwara praised S.P.
 Muddahanumegowda, MP, for succeeding in handing over the land to ISRO. it would later create more than 4,000 jobs in the district and will boost the economy of the district.
 G. Parameshwara thanked Prime Minister Narendra Modi for establishing ISRO and HAL units in the Tumakuru district.

-TenderSURE Roads for Bangalore
+TenderSURE roads for Bangalore

-G. Parameshwara got TenderSURE roads to Bangalore Under the CBD project, major roads, including Subedar Chatram Road: from KG Road up to Seshadri Road, Gubbi Totadappa Road: from Khoday Circle via Goods Shed Road junction up to KG Road, Dhanvantari Road: from Upparpet police station to Anand Rao Circle, WH Hanumanthappa Road, roads around Gandhinagar, Bhashyam Road (Cottonpete Main Road) have been developed.
+Parameshwara got TenderSURE roads to Bangalore Under the CBD project, major roads, including Subedar Chatram Road: from KG Road up to Seshadri Road, Gubbi Totadappa Road: from Khoday Circle via Goods Shed Road junction up to KG Road, Dhanvantari Road: from Upparpet police station to Anand Rao Circle, WH Hanumanthappa Road, roads around Gandhinagar, Bhashyam Road (Cottonpete Main Road) have been developed.
 A total of 9.73 km have been upgraded under the project.

 FTVR app

-Dr. G. Parameshwara launches a Field Traffic Violation Report (FTVR) app in 2017, the app greatly helped the cops crack down on violators in some of the major junctions and roads across Hubballi Darwad twin cities.
+Parameshwara launched a Field Traffic Violation Report (FTVR) app in 2017, which greatly helped the cops crack down on violators in some of the major junctions and roads across Hubballi Darwad twin cities.
 This app became an integral part of their mechanism since August 2019.